 A Participant may file with the Company a written designation of beneficiary or beneficiaries under the Plan (subject to such limitations as to the classes and number of beneficiaries and contingent beneficiaries and such other limitations as the Committee from time to time may prescribe) to receive in cash, in the event of the death of such Participant, the unpaid amount in the Participant's Account in accordance with Section VII.
-A Participant shall be deemed to have designated as beneficiary or beneficiaries under the Plan the person or persons who receive such Participant's life insurance proceeds under the Company-paid directors life insurance plan, unless such Participant shall have assigned such life insurance or shall have filed with the Company a written designation of a different beneficiary or beneficiaries under the Plan shall be controlling over any testamentary or other disposition; provided, however, that if the Committee shall be in doubt as to the right of such beneficiary to receive any such shares, the same may be delivered to the legal representatives of the Participant, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone.
+A Participant shall be deemed to have designated as beneficiary or beneficiaries under the Plan the person or persons who receive such Participant's life insurance proceeds under the Company-paid directors life insurance plan, unless such Participant shall have assigned such life insurance or shall have filed with the Company a written designation of a different beneficiary or beneficiaries under the Plan.
+A Participant may from time to time revoke or change any such designation of beneficiary.
+Any designation of beneficiary under the Plan shall be controlling over any testamentary or other disposition; provided, however, that if the Committee shall be in doubt as to the right of such beneficiary to receive any such shares, the same may be delivered to the legal representatives of the Participant, in which case the Company, the Committee and the members thereof shall not be under any further liability to anyone.